galminyana/LKM/016-Hook_getdents/README.md

 		               unsigned int count);

 ```
+On success,
-On success, the number of bytes read is returned.
+- the number of bytes read is returned.
 On end of directory, 0 is returned.
 On error, -1 is returned.
+- and `struct linux_dirent __user *dirent` points to the first `linux_dirent` of the list.

 This functions are implemented in `fs/readdir.c`